THE FK8’s First oil change

 • WIX oil filter #57356 or if you want the XP one its #57356xp

 Now jack up the center jack until the car is high enough to put jack stands under.
-(Or whatever height you desire) you can now roll the jack you had on the side of the car out and place jack stands on each side of the car on the jacking points.
+(Or whatever height you desire) You can now roll the jack you had on the side of the car out and place jack stands on each side of the car on the jacking points.

-Below shows a great shot of the center jacking point that you are going the use the second jack on.
+Below shows a great shot of the center jacking point that you are going to use the second jack on.
 The reason you need to use the first one is to get the car high enough off the ground to roll the second one under the front of the car.

 Jack stands get placed on each side of the car where the side jacking points are.
-(Where you would put the spare tire jack on) there is a thicker larger part of the lip/seam of the chassis that’s about 3 inches long.
+(Where you would put the spare tire jack on) there is a thicker, larger part of the lip/seam of the chassis that’s about 3 inches long.

-Once the car is secure in the air, you are going to remove the aluminum under tray to gain access to the oil drain pan and filter.
-To remove this, you will need a flat head screwdriver to turn x6 dzus style fasteners 180* and then a Phillips screwdriver to remove the two screws from the front of the under tray.
+Once the car is secure in the air, you are going to remove the aluminum undertray to gain access to the oil drain pan and filter.
+To remove this, you will need a flat head screwdriver to turn x6 dzus style fasteners 180° and then a Phillips screwdriver to remove the two screws from the front of the undertray.

-Below are the only 8 fasteners that need to be removed to lower the aluminum under tray, NOTHING ELSE!
+Below are the only 8 fasteners that need to be removed to lower the aluminum undertray, NOTHING ELSE!
 The tray will now be removed by sliding it towards the rear of the car slightly.
-Make sure when you go to reinstall you have it slid back in properly.
+Make sure when you go to reinstall, you have it slid back in properly.

 While the oil is draining out, you should be able to slide your drain pan under the oil filter while still allowing it to catch the rest of the oil coming from the drain plug.
-Remove the oil filter, take the new oil filter, and make sure to rub a little bit of oil onto the rubber o ring.
-This will help ensure a good seal and will hopefully prevent the rubber o ring from getting stuck to the engine during the next oil change.
+Remove the oil filter, take the new oil filter, and make sure to rub a little bit of oil onto the rubber o-ring.
+This will help ensure a good seal and will hopefully prevent the rubber o-ring from getting stuck to the engine during the next oil change.

 Some people prefer to pour new oil into their new filter before installing it.
-They will do this because technically the oil filter needs to fill all the way before oil pressure can go through the whole engine.
+They do this because technically the oil filter needs to fill all the way before oil pressure can go through the whole engine.
 I just screw the empty oil filter on.
 Again, I have been doing it this way my whole automotive life and have never had any issues.
 But if you feel more comfortable filling the oil filter first then screwing it on, be my guest, I won’t be mad at you.
 We all have strange OCD tendencies and I respect some of them.

 I also noticed that I had been scraping a little and figured it was a good time to replace some clips.

 I had even lost some too, I would assume from hard scraping going out of driveways.
-Remember I’m only on Swift springs with stock wheels and tires.
+Remember, I’m only on Swift springs with stock wheels and tires.

 Best advice for ANY 10th gen owner!
 Get a bag of these clips.

 Make sure you have reinstalled the drain plug and torqued it to 30 lb./ft.
 If you want to use a new crush washer you can.
-I don’t, I just reuse the same one and I’ve never had any issues.
-But the new crush washer is only .25 cents from Honda, and it might give you more piece of mind.
+I don’t; I just reuse the same one and I’ve never had any issues.
+But the new crush washer is only .25 cents from Honda, and it might give you more peace of mind.
 Lastly, make sure the new oil filter is on tight.
-At this point I leave the aluminum under tray off just so I can check for any leaks after putting oil in the car and running it for a few minutes.
+At this point, I leave the aluminum under tray off just so I can check for any leaks after putting oil in the car and running it for a few minutes.
 This will only save you the hassle of having to remove the under tray if there is a leak.

 I bought this nifty funnel on amazon that threads right into my valve cover, this way there is no chances of me making a mess.

-Add 5 full quarts of oil, then 3/4 of the six bottle and that should give you the 5.7 quarts you are looking for.
+Add 5 full quarts of oil, then 3/4 of the sixth bottle, and that should give you the 5.7 quarts you are looking for.
 Make sure you run the engine and have the car back down on all four tires to ensure the car is level before checking the oil level on the dipstick.
 If you check the oil before you start the car or while it is still jacked up in the front, this will give you an inaccurate reading.

 Why did I write a whole blog post about changing oil?
 Well, I know there are a lot of Civic Type R owners that are new to the hobby of cars.
 I also know that for some people, even something as simple as changing your oil might sound intimidating.
-Lastly, I want to empower everyone to truly enjoy every aspect of car culture and take pride in the ability to work on your own car.
+Lastly, I want to empower everyone to truly enjoy every aspect of car culture and take pride in the ability to work on their own car.
 After all, it’s just too risky to have someone else work on your car.

-Even if you don’t drive your car often… Say 2000-6000 miles a year, it still a good idea to change you oil every 3-6 months.
+Even if you don’t drive your car often… Say 2000-6000 miles a year, it is still a good idea to change your oil every 3-6 months.
 Why?
 Oil becomes less effective as it ages, and by not getting the engine warm enough, excess moisture that forms in the engine will not be removed, which can lead to shorter engine life.

 I’m only addressing the very “tip of the iceberg” when it comes to the science of oil and oil theories.
-If you started reading everything there was ever written about oil and every different theory there is out there, you might finish before you died.
+If you started reading everything there was ever written about oil and every different theory there is out there, you might not finish before you died.

-I’ll save you your life and just tell you change your oil frequently and at low intervals of either miles or months, whichever comes first.
+I’ll save you your life and just tell you to change your oil frequently and at low intervals of either miles or months, whichever comes first.

 As always, thank you for taking the time to read my ramblings.
-Remember, if you have any questions regarding this post or any other ones on the blog, feel free to reach out to me via Email: Billy@Functiontheory.com, Instagram @Functiontheory, or just simply comment on the post below and I will answer.
+Remember, if you have any questions regarding this post or any other ones on the blog, feel free to reach out to me via email: Billy@FunctionTheory.com, Instagram @FunctionTheory, or just simply comment on the post below and I will answer.

 3 Comments